loft-sh/kiosk/README.md

 To manage users in your cluster, you can either use vendor-neutral solutions such as [dex](https://github.com/dexidp/dex) or [DevSpace Cloud](https://devspace.cloud/) or alternatively, if you are in a public cloud, you may be able to use provider-specific solutions such as [AWS IAM for EKS](https://docs.aws.amazon.com/eks/latest/userguide/security-iam.html) or [GCP IAM for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/iam).

 ### Using ServiceAccounts For Authentication
-If you like to use ServiceAccounts for a small and easy to setup authentication and user management, you can use the following instructions to create new users / kube-configs.
+If you like to use ServiceAccounts for a small and easy to set up authentication and user management, you can use the following instructions to create new users / kube-configs.

 > Use `bash` to run the following commands.